dnereutskii/sap-1/README.md

 Simple as possible 1 (SAP-1) computer designed for educational purposes by A.P.
 Malvino.
 SAP-1 has an instruction set that is a subset of the 8080/8085 microprocessor instructions.

+## Using

+The model was tested by [Logisim 2.7.1](http://www.cburch.com/logisim/download.html).
+After firing up the sap-1.circ file, You need to load a program from the program folder to the RAM by selecting the "load image" item.

 ## Architecture

 ### Block list